Neuron:

 Nerv5w769.jpg

-The action of sensory and motor neuron
+The action of sensory and motor neurons

 A synapse is the junction where a nerve impulse passes from one neuron to another as an electrochemical signal through the synaptic cleft, from the presynaptic neuron (sender) to the postsynaptic neuron (receiver).